prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

    ![](../images/dp500-6-10.png)

-   *The model comprises six dimension tables and one fact table.
+   >**Note** The model comprises six dimension tables and one fact table.
 The **Sales** fact table stores sales order details.
-It’s a classic star schema design.*
+It’s a classic star schema design.

 3. Notice that there are three relationships between the **Date** and **Sales** tables.